monotonee/escape-regex-string/README.md

 # escape-regex-string
-An extremely simple Node module to escape a string literal in preparation for passing to the RegExp constructor.
+Escapes a string literal for use as an argument in the standard RegExp constructor.

 ## Interface
 #### escape-regex-string